cbw1243/endoSwitch/README.md

 # endoSwitch

-The R package estimates an endogenous switching regression model using full maximum likelihood estimation.
+The R package estimates an endogenous switching regression model using full maximum likelihood estimation, *and* calculates treatment effects.

 The function can much replicate the results of the *movestay* command in STATA, though minor difference could occur due to differences in the choice of optimization method.